ikphilip/web-audio-api/README.md

-two-audio-sources
+multiple-audio-sources
 ================

-Experiments which 2 audio sources into 2 channels.
+Experiments which multiple (2-4) audio sources into a single output.

 violent-theremin
 ================